-If you have never attended a therapy session before, you might be curious about what to expect in therapy with a Counselor and Therapist.
-First of all, it’s totally normal to be nervous about your first session.
+If you have never attended a therapy with a therapist before, you might be curious about what to expect.
+It is totally normal to be nervous about your first session.
 I went through therapy myself, so I know what it’s like to be sitting in your chair.
-Below we will discuss what you should expect in therapy so you can take the fear of the unknown out of the equation.
+Below I will discuss what you should expect in therapy so you can take the fear of the unknown out of the equation.

 The first question I like to start sessions with is something along the lines of, “what brings you in here today” or, “where do you want to start?”
 This is usually the part where you will explain the presenting reasons for attending therapy.
 I will ask some follow-up questions to get a good understanding of the problem.